ghouse6862/Ethnic_Food_Restaurant/README.md

 --> <strong>Products:</strong> This collection is used to store information about all the products available in the restaurant.
 It consists of the following fields:<br />
 productName: Stores the name of the product.<br />
-description: Stores the description of the product.
+description: Stores the description of the product.<br />
 category: Stores information about the category to which the product belongs.<br />
 price: Stores the price of the product.<br />
 qty: Stores the quantity of product available in the inventory.<br />